laidav/security-analysis/retail/BBY/BBY Analysis.md

 			- need to increase volume to replace old legacy

-			- total tech is a drag right now
+			- total tech is a drag right now on operating margin

+			- Total tech % of revenue?

+		- hows bestbuy health doing?

 		- outlook